kondakrindirahul/United-States-Obesity-Risk-Factors-Analysis/README.md

 # United-States-Obesity-Risk-Factors-Analysis
-Exploring the relation between obesity and risk factors such as Fitness, Nutrition as well as socio-economic factors such as Education, Race and Income
+* The objective of this project is exploring the relation between obesity and risk factors such as Fitness, Nutrition as well as socio-economic factors such as Education, Race and Income